joshuatrefzer/Projekte/V-Server-Setup/README.md

 }
 ```

-write out and exit, then restart nginx server
+...then write out, exit and  restart nginx server:

 ````sh
 sudo service nginx restart
 ````

-check in your browser this url *youripadress*:8081
+Check in your browser this url *youripadress*:8081
 Now you should see you alternate HTML Page.